Redgate Clone

 "Failed to verify certificate: x509: certificate signed by unknown authority" when using the CLI

 After updating the TLS certificate used for Redgate Clone in the Admin Console, the CLI is still refusing to connect.
-The CLI returns an error message:
+The CLI returns an error message like this:

 Determine whether the API is serving the certificate correctly